Learning in Repeated Interactions on Networks: Introduction

-The constant influx of private information in our model allows every agent to eventually learn the truth and choose the correct action.
+The constant influx of private information in our model allows every agent to eventually learn the truth and choose the optimal action.
 Thus, we focus on how fast agents learn.
-If the number of agents increases by a factor of two, the number of private signals available to society also doubles.
+If the number of agents doubles, the number of private signals available to society also doubles.
 Hence, if information were aggregated efficiently, the time that it would take for agents to choose correctly (say, with a given high probability) would decrease by a factor of two.
 In other words, when information aggregation is efficient, the speed of learning increases linearly with the number of agents.
-The question that we ask is: what is the speed of learning in equilibrium, and how does it depend on the number of agents and structure of the network?
+The question we ask is: what is the speed of learning in equilibrium, and how does it depend on the number of agents, the structure of the network, the agents' utilities, the signals, and the discount factor?

 We focus on \emph{strongly connected} networks, where there is an observational path between every pair of agents, since otherwise efficient aggregation of information is excluded by the lack of informational channels.
-This is a mild assumption, and follows, for example, from the ``six degrees of separation'' rule, that stipulates that there is a path of length at most six between every two members of a social network.\footnote{The science fiction writer Frigyes Karinthy proposed this rule in his 1929 short story ``L\'ancszemek'' (in English, ``Chains'').
-The rule was confirmed empirically on a number of online social network data sets \citep{watts1998collective,leskovec2008planetary}.} Our main result (Theorem \ref{main theorem}) shows that the speed of learning does not increase linearly with the number of agents, and is, in fact, bounded from above by a constant that only depends on the private signal distribution, and is independent of the structure of the network.
+This is a mild assumption, and follows, for example, from the ``six degrees of separation rule'', that stipulates that there is a path of length at most six between every two members of a social network.\footnote{The science fiction writer Frigyes Karinthy proposed this rule in his 1929 short story ``L\'ancszemek'' (in English, ``Chains'').
+The rule was confirmed empirically on a number of online social network data sets \citep{watts1998collective,leskovec2008planetary}.} Our main result (Theorem \ref{main theorem}) shows that the speed of learning does not increase linearly with the number of agents, and is, in fact, bounded from above by a constant that only depends on the private signal distribution, and is independent of the structure of the network and the remaining parameters of the model.